Callum-Bates/BATES-RBP/README.md

 **The installation script will:**

-Create conda environments for each tool \n
+Create conda environments for each tool <br>
-Install all required dependencies
+Install all required dependencies <br>
-Download necessary models
+Download necessary models <br>
-Set up the web interface
+Set up the web interface <br>